Admins

 Layout and Features

 • Functions: Functions allow you to transform data, perform calculations, or test data in a more comprehensive way than you can with operators.
-While you will find common functions such as IF(), there are Salesforce-specific ones as well, like ISPICKVAL() – used when working with picklist fields within a formula.
+While you will find common functions such as IF(), there are Salesforce-specific ones as well, like ISPICKVAL() which is often used when working with picklist fields within a formula.

 How to Create a Salesforce Formula Field

-Now that we have covered all the basics, it’s time to get started with creating a formula based on a real-life scenario.
+Now that we have covered all the basics, it’s time to get hands-on with creating a formula field based on a real-life scenario.

-Lead scoring is a typical use case for many businesses, and provides a numerical score for Leads based on various factors.
-However, simply displaying a numerical Lead score may not be particularly easy (at a glance) for sales and business development teams.
+Lead scoring is a typical use case for many businesses, and provides a numerical score for Leads based on various criteria defined by your organization.
+However, simply displaying a numerical Lead score may not be particularly easy (at first glance) for sales and business development teams.

 As the business grows and more granularity is needed, the Lead Scoring threshold will most likely change, alongside many other processes that have to be supported in Salesforce.

-In this particular example, the simple IF() formula above will change to a nested IF() with three conditions to evaluate.
+In this particular example, the initially simple IF() formula above will change to a nested IF() with three conditions to evaluate against.

 Salesforce Formula Field Testing

-The “Check Syntax” button exemplified above is just one of the ways you can check your formula is correct.
-While the syntax may be spot on, mistakes like referencing the wrong field or not capturing the entire requirement can still happen.
+The “Check Syntax” button exemplified above while creating the field is just one of the ways you can check if your formula is correct.
+While the syntax may be spot-on, mistakes like referencing the wrong field or not capturing the entire requirement can still happen.
+Discovering and fixing such situations before the new field reaches your end users will ensure the success of the new feature.

 Make sure to:

-• Test, test, then test again – create enough test records in your developer sandbox to cover the different scenarios.
+• Test, test, then test again: Create enough test records in your developer sandbox to cover the different scenarios, ideally all possible variations or as many of them as you can.

-• Engage business stakeholders for UAT – it’s important for the impacted users to confirm the formula works as expected, especially if it is a complex one which will be widely used.
+• Engage business stakeholders for user acceptance testing (UAT): It’s important for the impacted users to confirm the formula works as expected, especially if it is a complex one that will be widely used.
+Additionally, since they were the ones sharing a business requirement with you prior to the formula field becoming a reality, they should know what they are expecting to see in different scenarios.

 *Smoke test: verify through test or actual records that the formula you deployed works as intended in the production environment.